Marbella Andalucia, Spain Travel Guide

 Conscious actions contribute to a respectful and sustainable tourism environment.

-If you wish to support local causes, choose effective channels.
+If you wish to help local causes, choose effective channels.

-Avoid giving money directly to beggars, as it may not contribute to long-term solutions.
+Avoid giving money directly to beggars, as it could not contribute to long-term solutions.

 Avoid any activities that exploit animals or human labor.
 Your choices reflect your commitment to responsible travel.